skjaere/DebriDav/README.md

   integrates with Sonarr and Radarr using the qBittorrent API, so they can add content, and automatically move your files for you.
 - Supports multiple debrid providers.
 DebriDav supports enabling both Premiumize and Real Debrid concurrently with defined priorities.
 If a torrent is not cached in the primary provider, it will fall back to the secondary.
+- Supports Usenet downloads with TorBox

 ## How does it work?